Signatures of interfacial topological chiral modes via RKKY exchange interaction in Dirac and Weyl systems: Model and ICM in D graphene

 where $P_n^{b,b}(x)$ is the Jacobi polynomial with $b=\gamma L-n$.
 The normalization factor is given by

 with $n_{max}<\gamma L$.
 Note that, the chiralities of the {\it {zeroth interfacial bound states}} \ie $E_{n=0}$ (Eq.(\ref{2dband}(a))) at the two valleys are opposite to each other.
 Even though IS symmetry breaking does not lead to the topological phase transition, the opposite chirality is still topologically preserved as the difference of left and right moving chiral modes must be equal to the difference of the Chern numbers between left and right regions separated by the DW\,\cite{haldanePRA,cayssol}.
 Alternatively, one can break the TRS in the two regions of the graphene where only unidirectional ICM emerges at the two valleys\,\cite{haldanePRL,haldanePRA,cayssol} and thus RKKY exchange can arise nonlocally along the other edge or surface in a finite system\,\cite{Kundu}.
-In our case, these gapless ICM appear due to the sign change of the mass term accross the boundary.
-They are topologically protected and thus insensitive to how smooth sign change is (even valid for abrupt change) and also other details of the QW.
-However, this topological protection is absent for $n>0$ modes (Eq.(\ref{2dband}(b))) being sensitive to the smoothness of the QW.
+In our case, these gapless ICM appear due to the sign change of the mass term across the boundary.
+They are topologically protected by the TRS present in the system and thus insensitive to how smooth sign change is (even valid for abrupt change) and also other details of the QW.
+However, this topological protection is absent for $n>0$ modes being sensitive to the dimension ($L$) and the smoothness of the QW as clearly seen from (Eq.\,\ref{2dband}(b)).
+We note that these $n>0$ modes are similar to the Volkov and Pankratov states\cite{volkov1985two} that arise at the interface of two semiconductors/band insulators with inverted band gaps (mass terms)\,\cite{tchoumakov2017volkov,mukherjee2019dynamical,van2020volkov}.